gm-core/website/installing.md

 # Installing `.yymp` Packages

-GM Core packages are distributed primarily as `.yymp` files.
+GM Core packages are distributed primarily as `.yymp` (or `.yymps` for GMS 2.3, but its the same process) files.
 These files are GameMaker packages which can be easily imported into an existing GameMaker: Studio 2 project.

 ## Guide

-First, download the `.yymp` file.
+First, download the `.yymp(s)` file.
 This guide will assume you downloaded `gdash.yymp` to your `~/Downloads` folder.

 1. In your GameMaker project, click "Tools" on the top menu
 2. Select "Import Local Package"